To Understand Red Squirrels, Grey Squirrels & Black Squirrels Too

-1. Flying squirrels are like other North American squirrels: Their behaviour defined!
+1. Flying squirrels are like other North American squirrels: Their behavior defined!

 2. What is their motivator in living near us and visiting our bird feeders?